Cybersecurity Tips for Strong WFH Security Policy

 More businesses and individuals are now working from home (WFH) remotely through a home business network.
-There has never been more incentive as now for cybercriminals to start attacking home users.
+There has never been more incentive than now for cybercriminals to start attacking home users.
 Remember how challenging it was to get online in the 90s without running into something nasty?
-Home users are notorious for using lax or nonexistent security policy on their home networks.
-Now many businesses are moving their data from a professionally secured office network to the WFH network of one or more employees.
+Home users are notorious for using lax or nonexistent security policies on their home networks.
+Many businesses are moving their data from a professionally secure office network to the WFH network of one or more employees.
 That spells trouble!

 WFH Cybersecurity Checklist: Software Solutions

 Cybersecurity starts at home in a WFH networking environment.
 The first thing you can do is to protect your software.
 Is your operating system up-to-date?
 Are you using a secure browser, such as Google Chrome or Mozilla Firefox?
 Make sure all of your programs and extensions are downloaded from trusted sources.
 When writing code for a new program, use secure programming practices and review it regularly for potential vulnerabilities.
 If possible, use open source code and contribute to it yourself!
 It’s also essential to make sure you always have the latest security patches installed on any devices attached to your network, including computers, smartphones, and tablets, as well as intelligent appliances like thermostats or TVs that are connected via Wi-Fi.
 You should disable automatic downloads of updates if your computer isn’t always on.

 A password manager takes the grunt of using and managing secure passwords on a secure WFH network.
 A good password manager creates secure passwords for the user and stores them for later use.
 Check out the following free password manager apps: